-Nearly every desktop and laptop has at least one thing to keep its temperatures down and if you’ve got a poorly optimized cooling solution, any kind of load on your machine can make it sound like you’ve got a dead engine taking off on your desk, now obviously cooling is important it is inevitable that computer components will generate waste heat.
+Nearly every desktop and laptop has at least one thing to keep its temperatures down and if you’ve got a poorly optimized cooling solution, any kind of load on your machine can make it sound like you’ve got a dead engine taking off on your desk, now obviously cooling solution is important it is inevitable that computer components will generate waste heat.

 But is there a better way to get rid of it then using noisy fans or complicated water cooling setups?

 Which by the way aren’t always silent either well there are a couple of common types of computers that actually don’t use fans at all tablets and smartphones, it’s pretty intuitive that it wouldn’t be practical to strap a fan or a water cooler to your phone then carry it around in your pocket but the fact is that tablets and smartphones are basically just small computers that can do most of the things commonly done on a desktop or laptop.

 So how do they get away with it?